 In the West, we have moved from animal-nature to the coronation of homo sapiens.
 For the Amazon Indians, man is a morphological externalization, that which paves the way for a creative exchange (becoming), a mediation between two realms.
 Nature is born from the culture.
 That vi calls «a natural world» calls the Amazon people a «multiplicity of diversities».
 Forests are communities, animals a diverse people.
 That vi call 'surroundings', they call a society of societies.

 We don't see animals as people, but we know that they are people in their own right, as they write.
 The point is that when "an Indian interacts with a being other than his own kind, [...] he is aware that he is dealing with a being who is human in his own territory."
 He understands that things are connected, that animals, forest and things communicate with each other and thus create a world, what they with Leibniz call 'a soul'.

-When the Indians, like us, have to destroy other forms of life in order to eat, they are aware of their ecological footprint, they know that the guiding spirit of the forest keeps watch, which becomes decisive for where one sets foot.
+When: indiansjust as we must destroy other forms of life in order to eat, they are aware of their ecological footprint, they know that the guiding spirit of the forest is watching over, which becomes decisive for where one sets foot.
 There are souls everywhere.
-Such animism perceives the relationship between the human and the non-human as a social continuity between nature and culture.
+Such a one animism perceives the relationship between the human and the non-human as a social continuity between nature and culture.
 There is not first nature and then culture, but a continuous continuum.
 Animals, forests, species are themselves diverse communities.

 A belief in the world

-"We must be prepared to have to deal directly with the highly probable possibility that it is os, the people at the center, with our technologically 'advanced' society, populated by obese, media-remote controlled, psychopharmacological, stabilized automatons who are heavily dependent on a rampant energy consumption [...]which will soon have to give up and reduce our comfortable standard of living .» Because if we all had the same energy consumption as in the USA, it would require 5 Earths.
+"We must be prepared to have to deal directly with the highly probable possibility that it is os, the people in the center, with our technologybecome 'advanced' societies, populated by obese, media-remote controlled, psychopharmacological, stabilized automatons who are heavily dependent on a violent consumption of energy [...]which within a short time will have to give up and reduce our comfortable , ve standard.» Because if we all had the same energy consumption as in the USA, it would require 5 Earths.